operator-framework/community-operators/docs/contributing.md

 # Submitting your Operator

-:+1::tada: First off, thanks for taking the time to contribute your Operator! :tada::+1:
+!!! important "First off, thanks for taking the time to contribute your Operator!"

 ## A primer to Kubernetes Community Operators